 The other option is using independent tools delivered by a SaaS provider.
 This is also a viable option since SaaS providers are experts in managing the performance and cost consumption of a cloud architecture, but this can occasionally present integration issues and higher costs.

-Regardless of the choice of cloud monitoring tools, both types perform the same function: they scan for problems in the cloud that might impede the business from delivering a service or product to the customer.
+Regardless of the choice of cloud monitoring tools, both types perform the same function: they scan for problems in the cloud that might impede you from delivering a service or product to your customer.
 To achieve that, the tools offer data on the following behaviors:

-- Errors: Whether human- or machine-made, a cloud monitoring service should detect errors and fix them to maintain performance standards.
-As a result, these errors don’t become visible to the end user, and businesses can enjoy improved sales and customer retention.
+Errors - Whether human- or machine-made, a cloud monitoring service should detect errors and fix them to maintain performance standards.
+As a result, these errors don’t become visible to the end user, and you can enjoy improved sales and customer retention.

 How cloud monitoring works with different cloud types?

-While a cloud monitoring services is important for all varieties of cloud architectures, the way it performs its duty differs from one to the other.
+While a cloud monitoring service is important for all varieties of cloud architectures, the way it performs its duty differs from one to the other.